szabo-tibor/cam-scan/README.md

 Alternatively, users who do not understand or care about these options can simply run quick.py

-Some of the Shodan queries used here require a paid Shodan account to use
+Some of the Shodan queries used here and the --page argument require a paid Shodan account to use